+Strategy 1 Inform, educate and celebrate with the community those elements of our history that have shaped our identity.
 KEY ACTIONS OUTCOMES DELIVERABLES 2020-2021 SP 2020-2021 LEAD DEPARTMENT Strengthen council's branding of Ipswich to align with our identity and changing communities.
 (9.4/1.3).
 Active citizen and stakeholder engagement informing strategic marketing and communications.
 Implementation of the 20/21 City Events Plan.
-Community Community, Cultural and Economic Development Strategy 2 Invest in data col and resource allo Strategy 2 Invest in data collection, analysis and targeted research to provide the evidence base for development of strategy and resource allocation.
-KEY ACTIONS OUTCOMES DELIVERABLES 2020-2021 SP 2020-2021 LEAD DEPARTMENT Develop a comprehensive set of indicators to inform the community on the direction of socioeconomic change and progress in achieving desired social and economic outcomes.
+Community Community, Cultural and Economic Development Strategy 2 Invest in data col and resource allo eted research to provide the evi dence base for d evelopment of strategy KEY ACTIONS OUTCOMES DELIVERABLES 2020-2021 SP 2020-2021 LEAD DEPARTMENT Develop a comprehensive set of indicators to inform the community on the direction of socioeconomic change and progress in achieving desired social and economic outcomes.
 (9.4/2.2).
 Community informed and engaged through planned communication.
 Implementation of Liveability survey (Living in Ipswich) that will provide indicators and inform a range of plans and strategies for the City.
-Community Coordination and Performance Strategy 3 Adopt and delive r an explicit Community De evelopment framework tailored to the needs of c our varied communities.
+Community Coordination and Performance Strategy 3 Adopt and delive r an explicit Community De evelopment framework tailored to the needs of o our varied communities.
 KEY ACTIONS OUTCOMES DELIVERABLES 2020-2021 SP 2020-2021 LEAD DEPARTMENT Develop a community development plan for our communities of place and interest.
 (9.4/3.1).
-Increased capability of, and participation by, communities Development of a Community Development Strategy.
+Increased capability of, and participation by, communities.
+Development of a Community Development Strategy.
 Community Community, Cultural and Economic Development Facilitate capacity building through a comprehensive community development training program.
 (9.4/3.2).
 Increased resilience through strength of community leadership.
 Design a community organisation capacity building program.
 Community Community, Cultural and Economic Development Enhance the capacity of the city's community facilities to link community needs with appropriate services.
 (9.4/3.3).
 Planning and design of three (3) new community facilities being Redbank Plains South Local Community Centre, Springfield Central Hub Library and Rosewood Library.
 Delivery of the Rosewood Library.
 Community Community, Cultural and Economic Development Plans for, and design of, community facilities are informed by community needs.
 Review and update the Library 2019-2024 Strategy to incorporate new library and customer service models.
 Community Community, Cultural and Economic Development Increase capacity to support city wide library stock rotation and business support (Logistics Hub Extension).
 Community Community, Cultural and Economic Development Design and delivery of second (2nd) Library Pod.
 Community Community, Cultural and Economic Development Ensure the needs of the city's growing child and youth population are incorporated through the adoption of a child and youth friendly community policy.
 (9.4/3.4).
 Closer alignment to child friendly city principles.
 Adoption and launch of council's Children, Young People and Families Policy.
 Community Coordination and Performance